A Fountain of Art & Science!

 All Aquarius Reward tiers by default do NOT include wood dying/finishing.
 This is so that users have the freedom to stain/dye/paint their fountain or decorate it with graphics and more.
 We made this decision due to collective feedback from the maker community.
 However, we highly recommend to at least finish the fountain with a water resistant sealer as any splashes may cause unexpected blemish and expansion of the wood.

 If you would like us to dye and finish the fountain, you may pledge an additional $50 CAD on top of your Aquarius pledge.
 The dye colors are subject to change, currently we offer Charcoal Black, Walnut, Royal Blue, and Emerald Green.
-The finish will be a crystal clear gloss.
+The colors will be sealed with a water-resistant gloss (lacquer or polyacrylic).

 If you would like to have the design files and BOM list, you may pledge for the "Design Files/Source Code" Reward tier OR an additional $20 CAD on top of your existing Aquarius pledge, we will include all design files, a BOM (Bill-Of-Materials) list, and source code should you want to create one yourself.
-Note however that some parts will require significant investment to produce such as the 3D printed parts (SLA recommended to prevent water leaks) or the wood frame (which requires a CNC).
+Note however that some parts will require significant investment to produce such as the PCB, 3D printed parts (SLA recommended to prevent water leaks), the wood frame (which requires a CNC), and many other internal parts.

 Shipping (includes tracking) is $50 CAD for international, $30 CAD for Canada, and $35 CAD for United States.